Skip to main content

 3. Proxy Server:

-• Each client connection gets its own container instance
+• Each client connection gets its own container

 Process Separation Architecture